-The Annual Report of Trends in Behaviour presents data from a selection of our behavioural and social research, focusing in particular on studies assessing trends over time or addressing emerging issues.
+The Annual Report of Trends in Behaviour (ARTB) presents data from a selection of our behavioural and social research, focusing in particular on studies assessing trends over time or addressing emerging issues.

 More than a decade after ART became widely available in Australia, people living with HIV (PLHIV) who are diagnosed and have initiated treatment are surviving longer and staying healthier than in the past.